rtrelease/Jetson-Symbolics-Neuromorphics/Orin-CircuitPython.md

 **Extending the Jetson Python environment for programming and data acquisition with CircuitPython and ARM microcontrollers**

-Previous Lab Notes have covered the use of AGX Orin with USB interfaced microcontrollers for modeling, stimulation and process control applicarions.
+Previous Lab Notes have covered the use of AGX Orin with USB interfaced microcontrollers for modeling, stimulation and process control applications.

 Install native Ubuntu *screen* application for USB-tty communications: sudo apt install screen